bche3/Big-Data-Project-Voter-Prediction/README.md

 ## Data

 ### Source Data
-- U.S. General Election and Primary Election Data from 2012 to 2020 consisting of 726 variables (voter registration, participation, and demographic data) stored as Parquet files stored in Google Cloud Storage bucket\
+- U.S. General Election and Primary Election Data from 2012 to 2020 consisting of 726 variables (voter registration, participation, and demographic data) stored as Parquet files stored in Google Cloud Storage bucket
-- For this project, U.S. 2020 General Election for Arizona, Florida, Michigan, Nevada, and Texas were selected, totally +27,000,00 observations
+- For this project, U.S. 2020 General Election for Arizona, Florida, Michigan, Nevada, and Texas were selected, totaling +27,000,00 observations altogether

 ### Data Acquisition
 - T